warmheartskelowna/warmheartskelowna.github.io/index.md

 <a href="pdfs/WH Gift Card Suggestions.pdf" target="_blank">
 <button type="button">Wish Lists</button>

 Warm Hearts Kelowna is a pop-up seasonal charity designed to offer extra support as the year comes to a close.
-Gifts will be hand delivered to the families or organizations by **Saturday, December 18, 2021.**
+Gifts will be hand delivered to the families or organizations by **Friday, December 17th, 2021.**

 Read more about the families and general organizations you can direct your donations to by clicking the "Who We Support" button.